 Step 3.
 Click “Transfer Now” and MultCloud will migrate files from one Google Drive account to another immediately.

 - When the transfer task starts, you can close the website or even your device, because MultCloud can perform the tasks in background.

-- If the 30 GB free traffic per month is not enough for you to migrate large size of files or a whole account, you can upgrade to premium MultCloud account and get from 150 GB to unlimited traffic with faster transfer speed.
+- If the 5 GB free data traffic per month is not enough for you to migrate large size of files or a whole account, you can upgrade to premium MultCloud account and get from 150 GB to unlimited traffic with faster transfer speed.

 Method 2: Carry Out Google Drive to Google Drive Migration by “Copy to”

 Step 1.
 Open one of your Google Drive accounts from “My Cloud Drives” list.

 Step 2.
 Select the files and folders which you want to migrate, then click “Copy to” in the feature bar above.